 What is the Supreme Court case about?

 The animal agriculture industry turned to the courts, filing several lawsuits seeking to block Prop 12.
-Every court to review each of these cases, both at the trial and appellate levels, has ruled against the plaintiffs.
-But now, the U.S. Supreme Court has agreed to hear one of these cases, National Pork Producers Council v.
-Ross, where the pork industry is attempting to nullify Prop 12.
+Every court to review each of these cases, both at the trial and appellate levels, ruled against the plaintiffs.
+The U.S. Supreme Court agreed to hear one of these cases, National Pork Producers Council v.
+Ross, where the pork industry attempted to nullify Prop 12.
 On May 11, 2023, the Supreme Court affirmed the 9th Circuit’s dismissal of the case, thereby ending the case with Proposition 12 intact.

-What is this case really about?
+What was this case really about?
 Confining pigs for nearly their entire lives in cages so small they can’t turn around.

 The pork industry wants to be able to continue using so-called “gestation crates” anywhere it sells its products.
 This is confinement of a 500 pound animal in a two-foot wide prison.
 Gestation crates are metal cages in which pigs are kept during their pregnancies, moved to another similar type of cage for birthing and the nursing period, and then back to the gestation crates for another artificial insemination and pregnancy, for years, until the animal dies of illness or injury or is discarded because she is worthless to the industry.